Our impact

 How are we doing this year?

-We launched our first Social Impact Report at our 2017 AGM.
-We’re really excited to show our progress in this, our fifth, Social Impact Report for the 2021/22 financial year.
-Download it below and read about our progress towards our goal of creating an energy system that’s good for people and good for the planet.
+Below you’ll find our Social Impact Reporting for the 2023/24 financial year.
+Check out our progress towards our goal of creating an energy system that’s good for people and good for the planet.
+You can see our previous Social Impact Reports here.

 Saskya Huggins